 or bathrooms is a wise choice.
 It’s not uncommon for people to spill things while preparing meals in the kitchen.
 Likewise, water spillage on the floor is common when people take baths or showers.
 For these reasons, installing a stain and water-resistant tile floor makes sense.

 Tile flooring comes in a wide variety of colors and patterns so you can find the rightto complement your home’s unique style.
 Spills aren’t a problem when they happen on tile floors.

-Cold Hard Walking Surface
+Con: Cold, Hard Walking Surface

 Without radiant heating, tile floors can be a cold walking surface during the winter months.
 If you are someone who likes to walk barefoot throughout the house, you may not want toextensively throughout your home.
 Tile flooring also makes for a hard walking surface, which is why many homeowners prefer being able to walk on plush carpeting in rooms where they spend the most time.

-Doesn’t Muffle Noise
+Con: Doesn’t Muffle Noise

 If you’ve ever hadbefore, you know that it doesn’t muffle sound very well.
 For this reason, tile flooring may not be the best option for rooms on the second floor.
 For example, bedrooms or hallways may be better suited with carpet.